vtex-apps/payment-provider-example/docs/README.md

 ## 🛍️ Placing an Order with your new Connector

 Now that we have a new connector ready to be use, we can test it entirely in the production flow using your store's checkout.
+To submit a request to add an account to test IO connectors, you can use the workflow "**_Allow Account to test_**" in the [#provider-review](https://vtex.slack.com/archives/C92H1JPMJ) slack channel.

 > ❗**Attention**: The account **MUST BE ALLOWED** to use IO Connectors!

 > ❗**Attention**: For processing NEW payment methods, their creation must be requested!

-Ask for this in the `#beta-payment-provider-framework-questions` slack channel

 A prerequisite for this step is to have products for sale at your store for testing